 Registration Ewe and ram lambs will be registered with the NABSSAR registry, and also transfered into the new owner’s name once the sale is complete, at no additional cost.
 You can expect to get their registration papers about 3 weeks after you pick up your lambs.

 In the past, another option was to also have them registered with the Olde English Babydoll Southdown registry (for an additional $15).
 All of our flock is double-registered, so all options were possible.
-I no longer recommend this option to anyone.
-That registry has become unreliable (registrations taking over 8 months) with poor communication.
-Its future is very uncertain at this point.
+That registry became very unreliable in 2017 (registrations taking over 11 months) with poor communication.
+Its future became very uncertain.
+UPDATE: The Olde English Babydoll Southdown Registry is in the process of being sold.
+I am very hopeful that the new owners will be able to correct the problems, and that it will return to being a reliable registry.
+If you are interested in dual-registered lambs, write me about it, and we’ll discuss the options available at this time.
+I’m hoping that everything will be back to normal by 2019.

 Wethers are not typically registered because they can’t reproduce, although they are purebred.